sswam/allemande/doc/intro.md

 - **Sona** (Sonar, Perplexity): Perplexity's base Sonar model

 ## Specialists based on Remote AI
-- **Illu** and **Gema** (Google): Experts with AI art prompts, ensuring high-quality image generation
+- **Illu** and **Gema** (Google): Experts with AI art prompts, ensuring high-quality image generation.
+Illu is faster, Gema uses a stronger model.
 - **Poli** (Google): An expert translator agent based on Google's Flash AI
 - **Summi** (Google): An expert summarizer agent based on Google's Flash AI
 - **Summar** (Google): An expert summarizer agent based on Google's Flash AI, using structured markdown format
+- **Clu** (Anthropic): A variant of Claude that replies more concisely
+- **Emm** (OpenAI): A variant of Emmy (GPT-4o) that replies more concisely
+- **Vega** (Anthropic): A variant of Claude with a strong academic focus.
+- **Zeno** (OpenAI): A variant of GPT-4o with a strong academic focus.

 ### AI Artists
-- Using the AI art models directly is a bit technical.
-Instead, new users can talk to Illu, Pixi and Gema, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
+- Using the AI art models directly can be a bit technical.
+For best results, new users can talk to Illu, Pixi and Gema, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
 Illu the "AI art prompting expert" is distinct from Illy the AI art model.
-- **Illy**: High-quality photorealistic and artistic image generation, able to draw every character; simply talk to Illy to see your ideas come to life
+- **Illy**: High-quality photorealistic and artistic image generation using Juggernaut XL, able to draw every character; talk to Illy to see your ideas come to life
+- **Hily**: High-quality image generation using LEOSAM's HelloWorld XL, for a wide range of conceptual and fantasy art, able to draw every character
 - There are other models focused on NSFW art, available in the NSFW zone.

 ### Search Agents